Akash-Warang/Tripnest/README.md

 - **Property Listings**: Browse and book unique accommodations
 - **Reviews & Ratings**: Read and leave reviews for properties
 - **User Profiles**: Manage your bookings and preferences
+- **Booking Management**: View and manage your bookings, including cancellation and special requests
 - **Admin Dashboard**: Manage properties and users

 ## Technology Stack